Tugzrida/tfnsw-gtfs-quirks/sydneytrains/locations/README.md

 ![MetroNet Transponder](../../images/metronet_transponder.png)

 As they depend on radio transmissions, MetroNet locations can sometimes be delayed or unreliable.
-The `vehiclepos` feed only includes MetroNet positions for trips included in the static GTFS timetable(or added ad-hoc in the `realtime` feed), meaning freight and maintenance vehicles are generally not shown.
+The `vehiclepos` feed only includes MetroNet positions for trips included in the static GTFS timetable(or added ad-hoc in the `realtime` feed), meaning freight(except for [F and W sets](../README.md#f-and-w-sets)) and maintenance vehicles are generally not shown.

 The MetroNet positioning system is still active across the Sydney Trains network, however due to its relative coarseness and unreliability, it's only incorporated into the `vehiclepos` feed for the areas above, where no other position source has been implemented.